animal-tree/BrokenWisdoms-TheReturnofNort/2-Opposing-views.md

 #### How my grandma got dementia

-She was prescribed Lyrica first, then Neurontin, amid a cocktail of drugs.
-For some reason I recall believing all my life that the Lyrica caused the dementia.
-Somehow we'd reached that conclusion a long time ago.
+She was prescribed a cocktail of neuroactive drugs before she had dementia.

-She shortly outlived my grandpa, and died the same year as him a week before his April 16 birthday.
+She shortly outlived my grandpa, and died the same year as him three days before his April 16 birthday, on April 13.

 #### Intimacy healing